Blog Menu

 How to buy a domain name that is taken

-When learning how to buy a domain from someone, it’s important not to get swept up in the chase.
-If you don’t do your due diligence, you may end up overpaying for a domain or even losing your money altogether.
+When learning how to buy a domain name that’s taken, it’s important not to get swept up in the chase.
+Here is the step-by-step process:

 1. Research the domain name’s value

-2. Find out who owns the domain
+3. Find out who owns the domain

-3. Get the domain owner’s contact information
+4. Get the domain owner’s contact information

-4. Negotiate with the domain owner
+6. Begin negotiations with the domain owner

-6. Transfer ownership of the domain
+9. Transfer ownership of the domain

 Let’s break each of these steps down.

 Step 1.
-Research the Domain Name’s Value
+Research the domain name’s value

 Purchasing a new domain name costs around $10-$15 on average for one year of registration.
 However, if you want to learn how to get a domain that’s taken but not used, it will likely cost much more than $15.